Special Events Year-Round

 Elementary School Winners

-1st Prize winner: “Canaries in Canada” by Hari Jeon, University Hill Elementary School, Vancouver
+1st Prize winner: “Girl in Silk” by Meilin Li, Saint Pius X Elementary School, North Vancouver

-Jamie Fong is the 2025 Elementary School Contest judge, and the Children’s Librarian at Vancouver Public Library.
+Jamie Fong, judge of the 2026 Elementary School Contest judge, is a Children’s Librarian at the Vancouver Public Library.

 Contest Rules